How Mid-Year Coverage Changes Impact HSA Contribution Limits

-If you own an HSA, you can change your contribution amount at any time during the plan year, subject to the annual limit.
+HSA owners can change their contribution amount at any time during the plan year, subject to the annual limit.
 (Annual contribution limits are set by the IRS each year.)
-However, your annual limit will change if you switch mid-plan-year from individual HDHP coverage to family HDHP coverage or vice versa.
+However, their annual limit will be different if they have a mid-year coverage change from individual HDHP coverage to family HDHP coverage, or vice versa.
 Here’s how to calculate the contribution limit change.

 Status Changes and Contribution Limits